Do engineers use AutoCAD? Yes, all types of engineers use AutoCAD. AutoCAD makes engineering work more efficient among many other things.

 Certainly not.
 You don’t become an industry-standard overnight and then fade away.

-But yes, you can call it a dinosaur.
+But yes, you can call AutoCAD a dinosaur.
 It has been around for near 4 decades now.
 And for certain use cases, it’s not great.

 |CAD Programs||Year released|

 More people are using other programs like Revit.
-These other programs are working on improving workflow and productivity.
+These other programs are improving workflow and productivity.

-I recommend learning these other programs.
+For this reason, I recommend learning these other programs too.
 It can’t hurt.

 You need to do your best to keep up with technology.
 So follow the latest relevant programs in your field.